drolsen/webpack-svg-spritely/README.md

 ### xhr
 By default Webpack SVG Spritely will inject code used to request sprite file contents into DOM by means of XHR.
 This is to help reduce your bundle size to offloading sprite source to a svg file on disk.

 However, you can also bypass this XHR approach by setting the `xhr` option to false.
-Setting this option to false will not write a sprite file to disk; instead the sprite contents will be injected directly into your bundle along.
+Setting this option to false will not write a sprite file to disk; instead the sprite contents will be injected directly into your bundle.

-If you wish no XHR or sprite source be injected to bundles at all (but still write sprite to disk), set this option to `other`.
+If you wish no XHR or sprite source be injected to bundles at all (but still sprite written to disk), set this option to `'other'`.
 Useful if you want to use a server side approach to inject the sprite contents into DOM instead.

-Warning: if setting this option to `other` while having a sprite filename using a [hash], it will be impossible to write your own XHR method.
-Either use Webpack SVG Spritely's XHR method or don't leave blank or use a [hash] within the filename option.
+*Warning:* if setting this option to `'other'` while having a sprite filename using a `[hash]` flag, it will be impossible to write your own XHR method.
+Either use Webpack SVG Spritely's XHR method or don't use a `[hash]` flag within the filename.

 ```js
 new WebpackSVGSpritely({